Alex-Space/sws-preloader/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Choose a preloader for your website.
-There are different types of it in this plugin.
+Add preloader to your website.
+This plugin gives to select a lot of cool preloaders (100+).
+Most of them are extremely awesome!
+Some of them even support background changing.
+Also you can upload your own preloader from computer and choose a background color.

 == Description ==